 Ato Boldon knows what he's talking about.
-The former Trinidad & Tobago sprinter, a four-time Olympic medalist and current NBC track and field analyst, has been covering the sport for over 15 years and has been a part of it for over three decades.
+The former Trinidad & Tobago sprinter, a four-time Olympic medalist, current NBC track and field analyst and the sprint coach of Briana Williams, has been covering the sport for over 15 years and has been a part of it for over three decades.
 He provides work as a consultant with clients in the NFL and also coaches his own track club, Born 2 Do It, in the Fort Lauderdale area, working specifically with a few athletes who are rising stars with Trinidad & Tobago and Jamaica (Khalifa St. Fort above).
-We sat down with Boldon recently to talk about his club's expectations for the 46th annual FLOW CARIFTA Games in Curacao, but we also asked him about the state of track and field today.
+We sat down with Boldon in 2017 and asked him about the state of track and field, specifically high schoolers with high aspirations.
 Read the interview below to get Boldon's thoughts on what it takes to turn pro in track and field before college.

 What does it take to join the Born 2 Do It Track Club?